-Earlier last year, I wrote about my trip to Bavaria, zooming between Munich, Nuremberg, Salzburg and Hallstatt on the (mostly) reliable rail network.
-Even though I briefly mentioned the route I took, I have people asking me for guidance on how to book the tickets, read the tickets and what seats to take, for example, which required more details and explanation.
+Earlier last year, I wrote about my Christmas wanderlust trip to Bavaria, zooming between Munich, Nuremberg, Salzburg and Hallstatt on the (mostly) reliable rail network.
+Even though I briefly mentioned the route of the railroad adventure I took, I have people asking me for guidance on how to book the train tickets, read the tickets and what seats to take, for example, which required more details and explanation.
 I understand the anxiety behind such queries, especially for those who are just starting to embark on free-n-easy trips.
 In fact, my own learning journey was tougher, considering how information was scarce during the early days of internet!

 Therefore, I thought I would relive some of you from the suffering with this (hopefully) simple guide on how to buy train tickets for your Bavaria trip in Germany, the no-sweat way XD